yizonggen/CarND-Traffic-Sign-Classifier-Project/Report/Traffic_Sign_Classifier.md

 ### Answer

-The test accuray is 93.6% for the trained model.
+The test accuray is 93.2% for the trained model.

 In order to find the solution, I have done a lot of work to adjust the hyper parameters in order to find a good performance for the trained model, for example, the learning rate and batch size, etc. Of course, I also searched on the internet and read the literature to find the potential options from the existing work, which has reduced a lot of my time to do the trial and error processes.

-Meanwhile, in order to reduce the overfitting, I save the trained model when only the validation accuracy has been improved.

 ---